nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-1. The deadline could be the date you need to submit the project to the client
+1. The deadline could be the date you need to submit the project to the client <br>
-2. The deadline could be the date by which you need to follow up with a potential client
+2. The deadline could be the date by which you need to follow up with a potential client <br>
+3. You may hover over the Payment Status icon to view the Payment Status as text
 </div>

 ### Update Client Details : `edit`